-Fort Ticonderoga is more than a restored war fort, it's a premier tourist destination in New York.
-The Fort, a family fun outdoor location for all ages, offers visitors an array of special events, weekly activities, demonstrations and much more!
+Today, Fort Ticonderoga is more than just a restored war fort.
+It's a premier tourist destination.
+The family-friendly, outdoor location offers visitors an array of special events, weekly activities, demonstrations, and much more.

-Visitors at Fort Ticonderoga immerse themselves in the nearly 2000 acres of exquisite landscape overlooking Lake Champlain and Vermont’s Green Mountains.
-Fort Ticonderoga is located in the scenic Adirondack Park, the largest contiguous park in the United States.
-Daily programs and special events recreate Fort Ticonderoga’s defining story and the roar of cannon and pageantry of arms bring to life the struggle for America!
+Visitors at Fort Ticonderoga immerse themselves in nearly 2,000 acres overlooking Lake Champlain and Vermont’s Green Mountains.
+Daily programs and special events recreate Fort Ticonderoga’s defining story, and the roar of cannon and pageantry of arms bring to life the struggle for America.

-Fort Ticonderoga’s history museum exhibitions offers visitors the opportunity to discover the objects that helped shape the nations of North America!
+Fort Ticonderoga’s history exhibits offer visitors the opportunity to discover the objects that helped shape the nations of North America.
 Historic weapons, engraved powder horns, and everyday objects used by soldiers help tell the story of how history was made at Ticonderoga.
-Annual special exhibits in the Deborah Clarke Mars Education Center exhibition gallery highlight rarely-seen treasures from the museum’s century-old collections
+Special exhibits in the Deborah Clarke Mars Education Center highlight rarely-seen treasures from the museum’s century-old collections.

-From fun hands-on living history programs to Fort Ticonderoga’s special seasonal events; scholarly seminars to garden activities; Fort Ticonderoga offers more than one hundred exciting and unique events and programs each year!
-Families, history enthusiasts, groups and educators all have unique opportunities to immerse themselves in Fort Ticonderoga’s rich history, beautiful landscape and engaging programs.
-Experience America’s Fort!
+From fun hands-on living history programs to Fort Ticonderoga’s special seasonal events, the fort offers more than one hundred exciting and unique events and programs each year!